Agra / India · 2015 mirage

 Pushkar / India · 2015 cow clan

-To reach Rajasthan, you had to take a night train, step out in the morning, trip, and fall into that tale.
+To reach Rajasthan, you had to take a night train, step off in the morning, trip, and fall into that tale.
 The desert state was pure fairy dust, or maybe just dust, but at least that’s real, and what’s the difference really?
 Was that an elephant at the traffic light just now?
 Udaipur, Jaipur, Jodhpur, the Rs rolling like purrs – those city names sounded exactly what the wave functions of their alleyways looked like.

 Jodhpur / India · 2015 something is burning